MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

    ```
    Replace "Application-ID" with the Application (client) ID (without quotes) of the application you registered in step 4.3.1.
 Note the value of ID object from PowerShell output.
 It is the **Service Principal ID**.

 Now you have all the information required from the Azure portal.
-A quick summary of the information is given in the table below.
+A quick summary of the information is given in the following table.

 Property | Description
 --- | ---